 For years, I have been thumbing my nose at family members who watch Hallmark movies.
-I also laugh at them for reading romance novels and watching other sappy reality television shows.
-I am not meaning to be a snob but I have trouble embracing programs that create an unrealistic happily ever after narrative.
-It is probably the same rationale that I apply to fairy tales – I feel it creates unrealistic expectations.
-Of course, I know fairy tales are fictitious so if I felt that my prince charming was going to mysteriously show up in my town or find my missing glass slipper or wake me from an unconscious state, that’s on me.
+I also laugh at them for reading romance novels and watching sappy reality television shows.
+I am not meaning to sound snobby.
+Truthfully, it’s hard to embrace programs that create an unrealistic happily-ever-after narrative.
+It’s the same rationale I apply to fairy tales.
+To me, it creates unrealistic expectations.
+Of course, I know fairy tales are fictitious.
+I’m pretty confident that prince charming is not going to mysteriously show up on my doorstep or find my missing glass slipper.
+Nor do I believe he will wake me from an unconscious state.

-Now, that does not mean I don’t feel that life is filled with romance and love; I met my husband while I was out one night with friends.
-But, for me, Hallmark movies (and many other romance movies) are scripted, predictable (typically within the first minute or so) and unrealistic.
-But my opinion changed last Christmas.
+Now, that does not mean I don’t feel that life is filled with romance and love.
+I met my husband while I was out one night with friends.
+To me, Hallmark movies (and many other romance movies) are scripted, predictable (typically within the first minute or so) and unrealistic.
+However, my opinion changed last Christmas.
 I think I started watching a few of the Christmas movies as an escape from some stress in my life.
-I did not have to think while I watched the movies and, combined with a nice glass of red wine, I found myself smiling at the tv (weird, right?).
-Of course, I recognized the movies were extremely formulated and it made me laugh to see how Hallmark rotated the same actors for each new movie.
+I did not have to think while I watched the movies.
+Combined with a nice glass of red wine, I found myself smiling at the tv (that may have been the wine).
+Of course, I recognize the movies were formulated.
+Furthermore, it makes me laugh to see how Hallmark rotates the same actors for each new movie.

-This was my first Hallmark experience so I had no idea they had a whole arsenal of movies.
-There were winter-themed movies, Valentine’s Day, of course, Spring, Summer, Wedding, Fall Harvest, and then the anticipated 7 night Thanksgiving event leading up to Christmas.
-I could now spend the entire year sucked into the Vortex of Hallmark.
-This being 2020, I made a conscious decision to not watch the news; between the pandemic, the election, post-election, and a whole lot of ugliness, and chaos, I could escape for close to two hours.
-I did stay informed but I did it on my terms reading or watching on the websites or networks that best suited my needs.
+This was my first Hallmark experience.
+I had no idea they had a whole arsenal of movies.
+There were winter-themed movies, Valentine’s Day, of course, Spring, Summer, Wedding, Fall Harvest, and then the anticipated Countdown to Christmas.
+Theoretically, I could spend an entire year sucked into the Hallmark Channel vortex.
+This being 2021, I made a conscious decision to not watch the news.
+Between the pandemic, post-election, and a whole lot of ugliness, and chaos, I could escape for close to two hours.
+I did stay informed about what was happening in the world, but on my terms.